 Note: Grow tent inline fans aren’t manufactured to the exact CFM output you need, so you may have to go over by 50-100cfm when picking a fan.
 I recommend a fan with adjustable speed settings like the AC Infinity S or T Series so you can adjust the CFM to your specific requirement.

 There are two options for placement of your grow tent fan.
-Either inside or outside the grow tent will work.
+Installing inside or outside the grow tent will work.
 What’s the difference?
 If you choose outside, the fan will pull air from the inside of your tent to the outside, via a duct on the top corner of your tent.

 If you choose inside, you’ll want the fan and filter (if you use a filter) hanging in the top area of the tent where the hottest air naturally flows to.
 You’ll need these cheap hangers to hang your fan and filter from the inside ceiling of your grow tent.
 Not all fans include hangers, so make sure you’ve got them.